 Pseudomonas folliculitis in Child

 Clinically, Pseudomonas folliculitis is characterized by tender or pruritic folliculocentric papules preferentially localized to the trunk, buttocks, and extremities.
+Inflammation of Montgomery's follicles of the breast has also been described in one outbreak in Alaska.
 Symptoms typically develop within 1-4 days after exposure to the contaminated water source.
 Infection can be associated with mild fever, malaise, lymphadenopathy, and leukocytosis.
 The cutaneous eruption usually fades within 7-14 days without therapy.

 Water sources contaminated with Pseudomonas are also associated with outbreaks of painful plantar nodules termed the Pseudomonas hot-foot syndrome.
 These patients may or may not have a concomitant folliculitis.